gmuric/journals_alpha_score/README.md

-# Orders of authors for journals
+# Orders of Authors in Scientific Journals
-This dataset identifies the journals whose policy is alphabetical order of authors for the publications.
+This dataset identifies the journals whose policy is alphabetical order of authors in their publications.

-It contains:
+Data format:
 * Journal's name
 * Journal's normalized name
 * Alphabeticality score